JimP-lab/FitnessTracker/README.md

-Fitness Tracker is Fitness Tracker application that allows users to track their fitness journey in real time.
+Fitness Tracker is an application that allows users to track their fitness journey in real time.
 Fitness Tracker was created
 with html css JavaScript,php, prompt engineering and phpmailer from the backend side.